 WHAT WE ARE DOING TO PROTECT OURSELVES AND PREPARE

 We know that Sulfur Dioxide (SO2) could be a significant health problem and so we prepared ourselves by buying a detector that warns us when the SO2 levels get dangerous.
-We bought our "BW Gas Alert - Single Gas Detector - Sulfur Dioxide" online from professional equipment.
+We bought our "BW Gas Alert - Single Gas Detector - Sulfur Dioxide" online from Grainger.
 Hydrogen Sulfide (H2S) is an even more deadly gas from volcanoes, but it smells strongly of rotten eggs, so if you ever smell that, get out fast!

 Having an early alert system doesn't make sense without a plan for taking action once it goes off.
 We bought gas masks from Ace hardware store to use in case our SO2 detector starts beeping due to high levels of SO2.
 The masks have carbon activated filters that protect against toxic gas.
 Their purpose is to give us time to get out of the area.
 They won't protect for long periods.
 Our distributor tells us that SO2 reduces oxygen to the body, so you can't go to sleep, even with a mask on or you will suffocate at the levels of SO2 being reported near the volcano ( 9 parts per million).

 You can order better masks from professional equipment that can be used for extended use in high SO2 and are battery operated.

 If the SO2 is just in the unhealthy range, we have carbon based Hepa air filters.
 We brought Honeywell Hepa Air filters from the mainland.

 We have been taking SO2 readings in Hilo and on the worst day the readings have been up to .5PPM (25% of the Federal maximum level).
 The vog has been heavy several times, but it hasn't always resulted in a SO2 reading.